Crunch Time: Fast-food chains look to keep food crisp as deliveries soar

 The world's largest restaurant chain denied that any such "official tests" for were underway for its chicken or fries, but noted that it did introduce foil pouches to keep its new chicken sandwiches fresher for longer.

-Potato processor Lamb Weston Holdings Inc, which sells fries to McDonald's and KFC-owner Yum Brands Inc, markets "Crispy on Delivery" fries developed in 2018, that it claims have a "revolutionary coating."
-The company told Reuters it has seen restaurants' demand for them quadruple in the three months to Jan.
-31 from a year earlier.
+Potato processor Lamb Weston Holdings, which sells fries to McDonald's and KFC-owner Yum Brands, markets "Crispy on Delivery" fries developed in 2018, that it claims have a "revolutionary coating".
+The company told Reuters it has seen restaurants' demand for them quadruple in the three months to Jan 31 from a year earlier.

 Lamb Weston also provides chains with store-to-door training on keeping fries crispy until they reach customers' homes.